MPTCP-FreeBSD/FB13-DRL-MP-SCHEDULER/README.md

 ```

 ## Offline Learning
+This folder contains the scripts and data for performing offline training against each scenario, along with federated learning using offline data.
+A copy of the trained models used for evaluation is also included.

 ## Online Learning
+This folder contains the scripts used for performing online training of the scheduler model.
+A copy of the trained models used for evaluation is also included.

 ## Setup
 This folder cotains scripts and configurations files for setting up the test environment.